Apollos Smith

-Apollos "Paul" Smith (1825–1912) was an American hunting and fishing guide from Vermont who founded the Saint Regis House in the Town of Brighton, New York, in the Adirondack Mountains.
-It was known universally as Paul Smith's Hotel, one of the first wilderness resorts in the Adirondacks Mountains of northern Upstate New York.
+Apollos "Paul" Smith (1825–1912) was an American hunting and fishing guide from Vermont who founded the Saint Regis House in the town of Brighton, New York, in the Adirondack Mountains.
+It was known universally as Paul Smith's Hotel, one of the first wilderness resorts in the Adirondacks of northern Upstate New York.
 In its day, it was the most fashionable of the many great Adirondack hotels, patronized by American presidents, celebrities, and the power elite of the latter half of the 19th century.
 It was a large operation, with 255 rooms, stables, and many other amenities.

-The hamlet / village of Paul Smiths, New York, lies in the town of Brighton in Franklin County, New York, was named after the hotel.
-Paul Smith's College was founded at this site in the 1930s by a 1937 bequest from Smith's youngest son Phelps Smith.
-The Paul Smith's College then opened in 1946.
+The hamlet of Paul Smiths, New York, in the town of Brighton in Franklin County, New York, was named after the hotel.
+Paul Smith's College was founded at this site by a 1937 bequest from Smith's youngest son, Phelps Smith.
+The college opened in 1946.

 History

 19th century

 Smith was born August 20, 1825, in Milton, Vermont.
 When he was 16, he left home and found work as a boatman on a canal boat on Lake Champlain; in his spare time, he went hunting and fishing in the Adirondacks, which at that time was largely wilderness with some Native American settlements.
 In time, Smith became known as a prominent hunting and fishing guide in the Loon Lake region.

 In 1848, he rented a house on Loon Lake which he ran as a small hotel for loggers and hunters, aided by his mother and father.
 In 1852, Smith bought 200 acre near Loon Lake on the North Branch of the Saranac River for $300.
 Here he built "Hunter's Home", a primitive hotel with one large living room and kitchen, and ten small sleeping quarters; the bar was self-service—a barrel of whiskey with a dipper in a corner of the living room.
 It was popular from the start with the doctors, lawyers and other professional men from eastern cities with whom Smith had developed a relationship as their hunting guide.